ForgeRock/forgeops/docker/README.md

 * folder - is the name of the docker/ folder to build
 * artifact - is the version of the artifact in Artifactory.
 For example, for openam - 6.5.1-p2
-* tag - an additional tag to apply to the image.
-The artifact version will always be applied as a tag.
-You only need to pass in additional tags (latest, etc.).
+* tag - a tag to apply to the image.

 If the artifact does not change, but the docker image is significantly different, the suggested approach is to add an additional qualifier to the tag.
 For example, if the current artifact is `6.5.0-M129.1`  and the docker image is changed, the new tag becomes `6.5.0-M129.1.2`.